Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 This capability enables you to control whether the robot persists its map across cleanups.
 When persisted maps are disabled, a new map is generated on each new full cleanup.

-## RawCommandCapability <a id="RawCommandCapability"></a>
+## DebugCapability <a id="DebugCapability"></a>

-This capability enables you to send raw commands to your robot.
-Also, it has to be explicitly enabled in the Valetudo config to be available.
+This capability is only for debugging purposes.
+Its behavior is undefined and it may change without notice.
+Do not use it.
+It has to be explicitly enabled in the Valetudo config to be available.

 ## SpeakerTestCapability <a id="SpeakerTestCapability"></a>